 To be honest, things haven’t changed much, but I learned over the years to simply keep quiet when I am hungry, otherwise I am bound to say something regrettable.
 My poor family knows to stay out of the way when they see the wild look of hunger in my eyes and, funnily enough, my husband has taken to stashing snacks in the car.
 Wise man

 For most of my snacks, I try to work in a bit of fiber and a bit of protein to keep me going until the next meal.
 These curry spiced nuts with dried cherries have the perfect balance of both, and the mixture of savory spices and tart cherries satisfies more than junk food every could.
+For other healthy nut snacks, try my Maple Cinnamon Roasted Cashews or Maple Pecans recipe (the star of the show in Apple Pecan Salad).

 It so happens that February is both National Cherry Month, as well as National Snack Food Month.
 Since I dive into my stash of tart cherries between meals more times than I can count, that seems like kismet.
 And that tart flavor pairs so well with both savory and sweet ingredients, making dried cherries a very versatile ingredient.
 If you need another reason to add them to your snacking repertoire, tart cherries contain anthocyanins, which are flavonoids that have been linked to a number of health benefits.